Akash-Vijay/Java/README.md

 # Java
-Problems to practice Java from Scratch
+Problems to practice Java from scratch